Tosin-dotcom/django-notez/README.md

 # Description
 This is a secured web based journal and diary suitable for storing text of any lenghth and accesible at any time.

+Use this detail to check it out
+Username: Test123
+Password: Test@123

 # Technologies used
 * Django
 * HTML